shuaneryx/ncbi_datasets/README.md

 In this project, I harness the use of the Python language to programatically download whole genome assemblies from NCBI genome database.
 I demonstrate in detail my methodology in:
-#### 1. Shortlisting a list of genome accessions from the taxonomic family of interest
+1. **Shortlisting a list of genome accessions from the taxonomic family of interest**
-#### 2. Filtering this list against a specified set of conditions
+2. **Filtering this list against a specified set of conditions**
-#### 3. Validating this list to retain only validly published organisms
+3. **Validating this list to retain only validly published organisms**
-#### 4. Automating the download of whole genome assemblies
+4. **Automating the download of whole genome assemblies**

 My complete workflow is documented in a single Jupyter Notebook; check it out [here](ncbi_datasets.ipynb)!